folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ##### SearchSettings

-Settings for patron search, such as how to sort the search results, how many results to show on each page, which fields to includ in the search, etc.
+Settings for patron search, such as how to sort the search results, how many results to show on each page, which fields to include in the search, etc.

 * Okapi data: none
-* Local state: search settings (per-page, sort order, etc) (CRUD)
+* Local state: search settings (per-page, sort order, etc.) (CRUD)
 * Child components: various controls

 > **ISSUE.** How do we arrange for the **SearchSettings** panel to be